 (A) The owner or operator of a gasoline cargo tank may keep records of only the most recent vapor tightness test with the cargo tank and keep records for the previous 4 years at their office or another central location.

-(B) Vapor tightness testing records that are kept at a location other than with the cargo tank must be instantly available (e.g., via e-mail or facsimile) to DEQ during the course of a site visit or within a mutually agreeable time frame.
+(B) Vapor tightness testing records that are kept at a location other than with the cargo tank must be instantly available (e.g., via e-mail or facsimile) to DEQ or the EPA Administrator during the course of a site visit or within a mutually agreeable time frame.
 Such records must be an exact duplicate image of the original paper copy record with certifying signatures.

 (4) Each owner or operator of a GDF must keep records as specified in subsections (4)(a) and (b) of this rule.